robsontenorio/lighthouse-dashboard/README.md

 # Roadmap

+- [ ] Silent Tracing.
+Collect metrics internally but does not output tracing extension in response.
 - [ ] Sumary for operations per clients.
 - [ ] UI navigation with anchor href on click type return.
 - [ ] Add option to guard dashboard.